keith-E/Porky/README.md

 The wiring diagrams contained within this section were created with [Fritzing](http://fritzing.org/home/), a fantastic open-source tool.

 #### Image Capturing Setup
-To train your own Machine Learning model, you will need to gather the data to train and validate your model on.
+To train your own Machine Learning model, you will need to gather the data to train and validate/test your model on.
 The idea for this project was to train the model based on images captured with an identical camera that was eventually going to be deployed live.

 This setup consists of:
 * **Raspberry Pi 3 B+** w/ MicroSD Card